-Location: Encinitas is located south of Carlsbad and north of Solana Beach.
+Location: Encinitas, CA is located south of Carlsbad and north of Solana Beach.
 Encinitas was incorporated in 1986, drawing together the communities of New Encinitas, Old Encinitas, Cardiff-by-the-Sea, Olivenhain and Leucadia.
 (Map)

-Some noteable features of Encinitas are its historic downtown district along Hwy 101, the six miles of beaches and coastline, San Elijo Lagoon, and the world famous Annual Encinitas Street Fair in Spring and Encinitas Poinsettia Festival in Fall.
+Some notable features of Encinitas, CA are its historic downtown district along Hwy 101, the six miles of beaches and coastline, San Elijo Lagoon, and the world famous Annual Encinitas Street Fair in Spring and Encinitas Poinsettia Festival in Fall.

 A wide, family-friendly beach, a historic downtown district, an old movie theatre, a seaside bazaar, specialty shopping center, and farmers market.
 Several events throughout the year.

 A popular surfing beach, beach cliff park, historical spiritual retreat, and south downtown district.